A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

 \subsection{Benchmark Fidelity Examination}

-In this part, we closely examine the crucial aspect of BackX regarding satisfying the fidelity criteria set out in Sec.~\ref{sec:fidCri}.
-In what follows, we delve deeper into theoretical details only when a criterion fulfillment is not obvious.
+In this part, we closely examine how BackX guarantees the fidelity criteria defined in Sec.~\ref{sec:fidCri}.

-\textit{1) Functional Mapping Invariance \& Metric Sensitivity:} By consistently employing the same backdoored model $\tf$ throughout the benchmarking process, the BackX framework intrinsically ensures \textit{Functional Mapping Invariance}.
-Additionally, the introduced three metrics are capable of benchmarking attributions at \textit{element} level.
-This ensures the preservation of \textit{Metric Sensitivity}.
+\textbf{Functional Mapping Invariance \& Metric Sensitivity.} The BackX framework inherently ensures \textit{Functional Mapping Invariance} by consistently employing a fixed Trojaned model $\tf$ throughout the benchmarking process, without introducing any perturbation $\zeta$ to the model parameters $\theta$.
+In addition, the proposed three metrics are designed to independently and precisely assess each component of the estimated attribution set ${\phi_i(x)}_{i=1}^n$, thereby guaranteeing \textit{Metric Sensitivity}.

-\textit{2) Input Distribution Invariance:} In BackX, we evaluate the attribution methods via backdoored models.
-Assume a benign model $f$ is trained to classify an input sample $x$ into a label $y$, constrained within a boundary $\epsilon$ measured by a metric $\Omega$.
-Here, the model's prediction remains consistent despite the perturbation $\delta$, such that $f(x+\delta)=y$, under the constraint $\Omega(x,x+\delta) \leq \epsilon$.
-Consider a poisoned sample $\tx = x + v$, where $\tx$ is constrained by $\Tilde{\epsilon}$, i.e., $\Omega(\tx, x) \leq \Tilde{\epsilon}$.
-A backdoor manipulates the boundary $\Tilde{\epsilon}$ to yield a poisoned model $\tf$, thus resulting in misclassification of the poisoned sample $\tx$ into a target class $\ty$.
-The recovered sample $\hx$ is derived to convert the poisoned sample $\tx$ back to the clean state $x$.
-The transformation on $\hx$ is bounded by $\tx$ and $x$, i.e., $\Omega(x,\hx) \leq \Omega(x,\tx)$.
-If $\Tilde{\epsilon}\leq \epsilon$, meaning the modified perturbation boundary $\Tilde{\epsilon}$ is smaller than or equal to the original boundary $\epsilon$, then the recovered sample $\hx$ is preserved within the original training distribution.
-We summarize this relationship as the following proposition.